-One of the rehabilitation department's most outstandsuccess stories reached a o, ax on Thursday, May 26, w h ex-patient Maie Kaarsoo received her degree as doctor of medicine at the University of Manitoba Convocation.
+One of the rehabilitation department's most outstandsuccess stories reached a ax on Thursday, May 26, we have expatient Maie Kaarsoo received her degree as doctor of medicine at the University of Manitoba Convocation.

-It was a proud day for 25year-old Maie, and her family and friends, for not only did she graduate with honors, but she also received the F. W. Horner Award for the best case report on the effect of environment on pediatric illness.
+It was a proud day for 25-year-old Maie, and her family and friends, for not only did she graduate with honors, but she also received the F. W. Horner Award for the best case report on the effect of environment on pediatric illness.

 For Maie, graduation day meant the end of a long, personal battle that started a number of years ago.
-An Estonian by birth, she left her war-torn homeland in 1949 and emigrated to Canada with her parents and older Dipher.
+An Estonian by birth, she left her war-torn homeland in 1949 and emigrated to Canada with her parents and older her.
 Her father, who had been a lawyer in Estonia, found work in Winnipeg as a leather craftsman.